leobudima/elogii-blog/content/15-biggest-mistakes-in-delivery-management-and-planning-for-2020.md

 Moreover, vehicle capacity shows how much space you are wasting per delivery.
 If the space in a vehicle is not managed correctly, you are wasting valuable resources.
 So, you need to ensure that:

 * **The products in each vehicle are arranged according to drop-off locations.** This makes it easier for drivers to unload deliveries sequentially as they move along their routes.
 * **There is room in the vehicle for drivers to manage deliveries.** This allows them to enter the vehicle and offload items without having to move products around to get to the correct item.
 * **The space in the vehicle is used to its maximum capacity.** Unless you use all available space in the vehicle, you are losing money.
-You are spending time, fuel, and man hours on half-empty vans.
+You are spending time, fuel, and man-hours on half-empty vans.

 # 10. Replacing lost or damaged products.